mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Reusing Power System Model](@id DCOptimalReusingPowerSystemModelManual)
-Similar to what we discussed in the section [Reusing Power System Model](@ref DCReusingPowerSystemModelManual) concerning DC power flow, the `PowerSystem` composite type, along with its previously established `dc` field, offers remarkable versatility.
+Similar to what we discussed in the section [Power System Alteration](@ref DCPowerSystemAlterationManual) concerning DC power flow, the `PowerSystem` composite type, along with its previously established `dc` field, offers remarkable versatility.
 This versatility extends to the use of the `PowerSystem` type in various DC analyses.
 As demonstrated when we employ initial conditions from DC power flow for DC optimal power flow, the `PowerSystem` type seamlessly integrates across different analysis types.

 Furthermore, all fields within the `PowerSystem` type automatically adjust when any of the functions responsible for adding components or modifying their parameters are used.
 These functions encompass:
 * [`addBranch!`](@ref addBranch!),